cybrkyd/british-english-language-tools/ext-firefox-thunderbird-seamonkey/british-english-dictionary-darmeth/dictionaries/readme.txt

 Licences
 ---------

-british-english-dictionary-darmeth is available under a GPL3 licence.
+british-english-dictionary-darmeth is available under a GPL3 license.